MartaKliuchnik/hospital-appointment-scheduler/README.md

 **Example Request**

-Description: A 'POST' request to the login endpoint for user authentication.
+Description: A `POST` request to the login endpoint for user authentication.
 It includes a JSON payload in the request body with the user's email and password.

 ```